spikeydragoon/Cross-Ark-Chat/README.md

 ### Prerequisites

-This is for Windows OS only however if anyone wants to contribute and make a version for linux then shoot me a message.
+This is for Windows OS only however i am toying with a linux and mac build so they may or may not get released.

 You must have rcon enabled in the Ark Server settings.